zfu177/techco-frontend-3504-g1/README.md

 # techco-frontend-3504-g1

 ## Frontend repository for CLCM3504: CI/CD for Cloud Applications

+### Author: Zhongyi Fu

-Background:
+### Background:
-As entry level staff in a technology-focused program, you have been tasked with building a simple business website for a fic,onal company called "TechCo."
+As entry level staff in a technology-focused program, you have been tasked with building a simple business website for a fictonal company called "TechCo."
 The website will consist of four webpages: Home, About Us, Services, and Contact Us.
-Addi,onally, you will host the website on an Amazon EC2 instance, demonstrate con,nuous integra,on and con,nuous deployment (CI/CD) using Git, GitHub Ac,ons, and Terraform.
+Additionally, you will host the website on an Amazon EC2 instance, demonstrate continuous integration and continuous deployment (CI/CD) using Git, GitHub Actions, and Terraform.

 Design and Develop a Simple Website:
 - The Home page should introduce TechCo's services briefly.